mcpeblocker/imake.bot/pm/milestones/005-ChatBot-3.md

 ## Technical requirements

-- Have a trigger defined and stored as entity
+- Have a trigger defined and stored as entity ✔
-- Develop CRUD resources for entity **Trigger**
+- Develop CRUD resources for entity **Trigger** ✔
-- Have a procedure defined and stored as entity
+- Have a procedure defined and stored as entity ✔
-- Develop CRUD resources for entity **Procedure**
+- Develop CRUD resources for entity **Procedure** ✔
-- Have a node defined and stored as entity (step of the *procedure*)
+- Have an action defined and stored as entity (step of the *procedure*) ✔
-- Develop CRUD resources for entity **Node**
+- Develop CRUD resources for entity **Action** ✔
-- Make relevant connections between *node* & *procedure* & *triggers*
+- Make relevant connections between *action* & *procedure* & *triggers* ✔
-- Use **linked list** data structure to establish sequence in procedure
+- Use **array** data structure to establish sequence in procedure ✔
 - Listen to telegram bot updates through grammY according to registered *triggers*

 ## Notes